-Figure A.2.1-2: Accessing to air quality sensor data with AR in a security patrol scenario
+Figure A.2.1-2: Accessing to air quality sensor data with AR in a security patrol scenario (Source: Orange™)

 A.2.2 Potential use of spatial computing functions

 In this use case, Spatial Description encompasses the positioning of IoT devices around the user.
 This information can be leveraged by Relocalization and World Tracking functions to accurately locate these devices in relation to the user’s position, allowing for the appropriate placement of AR content.
 Consequently, the system can identify which IoT devices are present in the same room as the user, enabling control through simple voice commands without the need to target specific devices.
 For instance, the user can say, “switch off the light,” to operate the main light in the room they are currently in.